sunpy/ndcube/joss_paper/paper.md

 Alternatively, the cubes can be ordered along one of the cubes' axes, e.g. a sequence of tiles in an image mosaic where each cube represents an adjacent region of the sky.
-`NDCubeSequence` provides separate APIs for both the (N+1)-D and extended N-D paradigms, enabling users to switch between them without reformatting or copying the underlying data.
+`NDCubeSequence` provides APIs for both the (N+1)-D and extended N-D paradigms, that are simultanesouly available on each `NDCubeSequence` instance.
+This enables users to switch between the paradigms without reformatting or copying the underlying data.
 `NDCubeSequence` also provides various methods to help with data analysis.
 These APIs are similar to `NDCube` wherever possible, e.g. slicing, visualization, etc., to minimize friction between analyzing single and multiple cubes.